PashamSwathi/Simon-Game/README.md

 Simon Game is basically a memory retention capacity game.
 The user has to remember the previous sequence in order to generate the next seqeuence.
 When the user enters the wrong sequence it generates beep sound.
+It is just like a stress relief game .